to the amount of electrolyte to use, it must be noted that one cannot

 - The type of Electrolyte.

 - The type and grade of metal.

-- The resistance of the water.
+- The resistance and temperature of the water.

 - Environmental Temperature